seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 **TROILUS**
 Nay, we must use expostulation kindly,
 For it is parting from us:
-I speak not ‘be thou true,’ as fearing thee,
+I speak not 'be thou true,' as fearing thee,
 For I will throw my glove to Death himself,
-That there’s no maculation in thy heart:
+That there's no maculation in thy heart:
-But ‘be thou true,’ say I, to fashion in
+But 'be thou true,' say I, to fashion in
 My sequent protestation; be thou true,
 And I will see thee.

 **CRESSIDA**
 O, you shall be exposed, my lord, to dangers
-As infinite as imminent! but I’ll be true.
+As infinite as imminent! but I'll be true.

 **TROILUS**
-And I’ll grow friend with danger.
+And I'll grow friend with danger.
 Wear this sleeve.

 **CRESSIDA**
 And you this glove.
 When shall I see you?